ptchau2003/Dynamic-DNS/README.md

 # Dynamic DNS
-##### Using CloudWatch Event EC2 Notification triggering Lambda function to update Private IP address as an A record to Route 53 Private Zone, also using DynamoDB to store the information.
+##### Using CloudWatch Event EC2 Notification triggering Lambda function to automatically update Private IP address as an A record to Route 53 Private Zone, also using DynamoDB to store the information.
 ##### The Name Tags is using to identify the hostname of the server
+##### I am not an pure DEV so please don't be angry with me for Python stuff :P
 ![Admin](./picture/1.png)
 ## The solution
 1. Creating Infrastruture using Terraform: Route 53 Private Zone, CloudWatch Event, Lambda function, DynamoDB.